flaudisio/linux-setup-playbook/README.md

 ## Overriding defaults

-You can override variables defined in `config.default.yml` (or define new ones) by creating a `config.yml` file.
+You can override variables defined in `config/` files (or define new ones) by creating a `config.yml` file in the repository root.

 Example: